 - ⅓ cup chanterelle mushroom liquid

-- PREPARE THE STEW: When you’re ready to start cooking, place a strainer inside a large bowl.
+- Start preparing the stew: When you’re ready to start cooking, place a strainer inside a large bowl.
 Pour the beef mixture into the strainer, using the bowl to capture and reserve the marinade.
 Remove the beef, scraping off big pieces of herbs and spices from the marinade.
 Set the beef aside in a bowl to cook.

-- Heat the oil on medium heat in a large cast iron skillet.
+- Cook onions: Heat the oil on medium heat in a large cast iron skillet.
 Add the chopped onion to the pan, cook for a few minutes until it starts to soften.

-- Stir in the beef, combining it well with the onions.
+- Brown the beef: Stir in the beef, combining it well with the onions.
 Salt to taste.
 Cook for 5 to 10 minutes, stirring occasionally to brown on all sides.

 - Make an herb bundle by using some kitchen string to tie together the sage leaves, thyme and bay leaf.
 Add the herb bundle to the slow cooker.